 Charles Bonnet syndrome (CBS) is a common condition among people with poor vision.
 It is when you experience silent visual hallucinations.
 These can seem real and can be confusing or frightening.
 They are caused by the brain trying to ‘fill in’ detail in the blind areas.
 The hallucinations usually decrease or disappear over time.

 Anyone, including children, who has an eye condition that results in sight loss can develop Charles Bonnet syndrome.
-However, it is more common in older people as they are more likely to have conditions, such as age-related macular degeneration, cataract, glaucoma or diabetic eye disease, which result in sight loss.
+However, it is more common in older people as they are more likely to have conditions, such as age-related macular degeneration, cataracts, glaucoma or diabetic eye disease, which result in sight loss.

 We don’t know why sight loss leads to hallucinations, but it is thought that the brain fills the gaps in your vision by releasing new images or old images that it has stored.
 This can start in the weeks following your sight loss.
 You may worry that you have Alzheimer’s disease or a mental health problem, but Charles Bonnet syndrome is a result of the sight loss and is not associated with any other health problem.
 Symptoms include: